 All grocery stores are closed on Sundays except for the Coop Extra on Raveien.
-On Sundays, only a small part of the store is accessible and only basic food items can be purchased.
+On Sundays, only a small part of the store is accessible, but at least basic food items can be purchased.
 The store's opening hours are 10:00 - 20:00 on Sundays.